hengyi111/PTA-Python/README.md

 # PTA-Python
-Codes for Zhejiang University's Python Programming in PTA
+Codes for Zhejiang University's Python programming in PTA